tzero86/tzero86-bits/content/posts/alfred_writeup.md

 ```
 Ok, so based on these results we now know how many ports are open.

-> Question #2: What is the username and password for the log in panel(in the format username:password)?
+> Question #2: What is the username and password for the login panel(in the format username:password)?

 Ok let's start by seeing what is being served in the port **80** of this machine.